TomLXXVI/python-hvac/README.md

 line) between an outdoor unit and indoor unit of an air conditioning system.

 **heat_transfer**<br>
-This packages implements a number of correlations for calculating convection heat transfer coefficients and friction factors for different geometries.
+This package implements a number of correlations for calculating convection heat transfer coefficients and friction factors for different geometries.
 Most correlations were taken from the book "Introduction to Engineering Heat Transfer" by G.F.
 Nellis and S.A.
 Klein (Cambridge University Press).

 Also part of this package is the sub-package **heat_exchanger**.
-It implements the effectiveness-NTU method for both dry and wet external heat transfer surfaces.
-It also contains rating and sizing procedures for some fin-tube heat exchangers (see `heat_transfer.heat_exchanger.fin_tube`), which are applicable to single-phase fluid flow, and which are implementations of the procedures described in the book "Fundamentals of Heat Exchanger Design" by
+It implements the effectiveness-NTU method for both dry and wet external heat transfer surfaces, and it contains rating and sizing procedures for some fin-tube heat exchangers (see `heat_transfer.heat_exchanger.fin_tube`), which are applicable to single-phase fluid flow, and which are implementations of the procedures described in the book "Fundamentals of Heat Exchanger Design" by